chocolatey/choco-wiki/QuickDeployment/V2/QuickDeploymentDesktopReadme.md

 > :memo: **Note**
 >
-> If your environment is air-gapped or you have otherwise locked down access to the Community Repository, you will need to ensure the community repository is accessible for this part of the script to work.
+> - If your environment is air-gapped or you have otherwise locked down access to the Community Repository, you will need to ensure the community repository is accessible for this part of the script to work.
 >   It is completely optional, and you're more than welcome to skip this by selecting **Cancel** and only utilize the built in Jenkins tasks for internalization.
+> - This will **not** currently update the builtin Jenkins configuration.
+>   If you intend to setup automatic updates for Jenkins, you will need to use the Jenkins jobs

 When the script completes, you will be shown an Out-GridView prompt where you can select any of the most popular community packages to automatically internalize.
 Use `Shift` or `Ctrl` and click to select multiple.